lukehsiao/BYU_Bomberman/README.md

     Makey has a maximum of 18 inputs (6 on front, 12 on back).
 Bombermaaan requires each player to have 6 keys for controls (up/down/left/right/action1/action2).
     So, this is why we created it for 3 simultaneous players.
 It's plug-and-play.
-    Grab this MakeyMakey setup, connect everything, power up, and run Bombermaaan from the shortcut found on the desktop.
+    Grab this MakeyMakey setup, connect everything, power up, and Bomberman will automatically launch on startup.
+Make sure to shutdown the RaspberryPi properly before unplugging the cart.
 ------------------------------------------------------------------------------------
 INSTALLATION INSTRUCTIONS:

-    All of the necessary source files/code has been included in this ZIP file.
+    All of the necessary source files/code has been included in this GitHub repository.
     It is completely self-contained and will not require any updating.
     However, if you want additional references:
         Reprogramming MakeyMakey: https://learn.sparkfun.com/tutorials/makey-makey-advanced-guide/all
         Download Bombermaaan: http://bombermaaan.sourceforge.net/

     ---
     Supplies Needed:
-        [1x] MakeyMakey
-        [1x] Rasberry Pi (already provided if you found this) [3x] Controls for each player
+        [1x] Bomberman Card (includes MakeyMakey + Raspberry Pi + Speakers, etc) [3x] Controls for each player
-                - This mean 6 conductive objects/drawings/etc to use as controls [1x] Mouse/Keyboard to initially navigate to the game and menus.
+                - This mean 6 conductive objects/drawings/etc to use as controls
+                - If you use the fruit controller, you need fruit to use.
+        [1x] Keyboard to restart games each round and shutdown the RaspberryPi.

     Controller Layout:
         The Bombermaaan game's control layout is very intuitive.
 To help in selecting